collabnix/dockerlabs/docker/docker-interview-questions.md

 ## COMPUTE

+### AWS Lambda

 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.

+### AWS Fargate

+AWS Fargate is a purpose-built serverless compute engine for containers.
+Fargate scales and manages the infrastructure required to run your containers.

 ## STORAGE

 Amazon Simple Storage Service (Amazon S3) provides developers and IT teams with secure, durable, highly-scalable object storage.
 Amazon S3 is easy to use, with a simple web service interface to store and retrieve any amount of data from anywhere on the web.

+## Amazon Elastic File System (Amazon EFS)

+It provides simple, scalable, elastic file storage.
+It is built to elastically scale on demand, growing and shrinking automatically as you add and remove files.

 ## DATA STORES